GmGniap/KinecTank/README.md

 # KinecTank
-Automated tank with obstacle avoidance through Computer Vision.
+Autonomous tank with obstacle avoidance through Computer Vision.
 Kinect was used to sensor the environment.

 **Author:** Josué Rocha
 **Advisor:** Odilon Corrêa da Silva